-How is the Consent Tool different than a HIPAA NPP, or HIE Opt out?
+10. How is the Consent Tool different than a HIPAA NPP, or HIE opt-out?

-- The CRISP DC Consent Tool deals with specific data that is covered under 42 CFR Part 2.
-This regulation ensures that there are additional protections on the exchange of SUD treatment data, while also creating ways for it to securely be exchanged. - See the diagram below for more information on the differences between Notice of Privacy Practices, HIE opt out form and Part 2 SUD Consent Form.
+The CRISP DC Consent Tool deals with specific data that is covered under 42 CFR Part 2.
+This regulation ensures that there are additional protections on the exchange of SUD treatment data, while also creating ways for it to securely be exchanged.

+See the diagram below for more information on the differences between Notice of Privacy Practices, HIE opt-out form and Part 2 SUD Consent Form.

-Organizations Notice of Privacy Practices (NPP)
+Organization's Notice of Privacy Practices (NPP)

-- Informs patients how they are disclosing their protected health information ie. If they are participating in CRISP DC HIE. - Requirement of HIPAA - Given to the patient upon treatment at an organization
+- Informs patients how they are disclosing their protected health information, i.e. if they are participating in the CRISP DC HIE - Requirement of HIPAA - Given to the patient upon treatment at an organization

-HIE Opt Out
+HIE Opt-out

-- Allows patients to Opt-out of having their data shared with any CRISP Shared Services HIEs. - To be filled out by the patient on the CRISP DC Website
+- Allows patients to opt-out of having their data shared with any CRISP Shared Services HIEs - To be filled out by the patient on the CRISP DC website dcoutreach@crisphealth.org